How to Build a Measure Set

 The tool emphasizes local needs and decision-making for quality measurement while maximizing opportunities for alignment with federal, state and commercial measure sets.

-Users can now filter through the 600+ measures included in the “Measure Crosswalk” tab of the Buying Value Measure Selection Tool by each measure’s Domain (e.g., Acute Illness Care, Prevention), Condition (e.g., Cardiovascular, Diabetes), Measure Type (e.g., Outcome, Process), Population (e.g., Adult, Pediatric), and Data Source (e.g., Claims, Clinical Data).
+Users can filter through the over 800 measures included in the “Measure Crosswalk” tab of the Buying Value Measure Selection Tool by each measure’s Domain (e.g., Acute Illness Care, Prevention/Early Detection), Condition (e.g., Cardiovascular, Diabetes), Measure Type (e.g., Outcome, Process), Population (e.g., Adult, Pediatric), and Data Source (e.g., Claims, Clinical Data).
+Each measure now has a Disparities-sensitive Status, which indicates whether there is evidence of disparity in the provision of care captured by the measure.
 For a complete list of the criteria used, please refer to the Measure Categorization Schematic.

 Users establish a framework for decision-making on the measure set by completing the Getting Started Questionnaire.

 Users consider potential technical and programmatic criteria for measure selection and pick the ones that best fit their needs using the Measure Selection Criteria Worksheet.
 The supplementary Examples of Measure Selection Criteria document provides criteria and principles for measure selection from three different national programs, including NQF, CMS, and IOM, and three states.